 In general, new technologies tend to be more expensive than mature technologies that have benefited from many years of learning, technology advancements and economies of scale.
-Thus, it is important to enact policies to reduce the costs of renewable energy through increasing cumulative investments in renewable energy technologies as well as investments in research and development (R&D).
+Thus, it is important to enact policies to reduce the costs of renewable energy through from being incorporated into policies relating to land-use planning, agriculture, forestry, and waste treatment.
+The type and amount of fuels used for transportation-the fastest growing energy demand sector-can be strongly influenced by fuel policies, technology standards and urban planning.
+Policies that promote renewables also encourage industrial development and innovation, which in turn can accelerate renewable energy technology development and transfer.